National Credit Union Administration (NCUA).

 (c) Investment repurchase transaction.
-A Federal credit union may enter into an investment repurchase transaction so long as:
+A federal credit union may enter into an investment repurchase transaction so long as: Start Printed Page 79005

-(1) Any securities the Federal credit union receives are permissible investments for Federal credit unions, the Federal credit union, or its agent, either takes physical possession or control of the repurchase securities or is recorded as owner of them through the Federal Reserve Book Entry Securities Transfer System, the Federal credit union, or its agent, receives a daily Start Printed Page 32965assessment of their market value, including accrued interest, and the Federal credit union maintains adequate margins that reflect a risk assessment of the securities and the term of the transaction; and
+(1) Any securities the federal credit union receives are permissible investments for federal credit unions, the federal credit union, or its agent, either takes physical possession or control of the repurchase securities or is recorded as owner of them through the Federal Reserve Book Entry Securities Transfer System, the federal credit union, or its agent, receives a daily assessment of their market value, including accrued interest, and the federal credit union maintains adequate margins that reflect a risk assessment of the securities and the term of the transaction; and

 (1) The transaction meets the requirements of paragraph (c) of this section;